-On 12 May, 2017, EternalBlue became an important component of the already-mentioned massive infection incident.
+On May 12, 2017, EternalBlue became an important component of the already-mentioned massive infection incident.
 All the elements were in the cybercriminals' hands: the ransomware (WannaCryptor) and the exploit (EternalBlue).
-There's a period missing after the closing parenthesis.
 This is laid out in the timeline, below.

 Companies could have circumvented the success of this ransomworm in many ways.

 Firstly, two months beforehand, the patch for EternalBlue was made available.
 Although it is not related to the ransomware's encryption routines, it blocks the host from damage caused by another compromised host on the same network.
-Furthermore, proactive protection installed on the host, such as an exploit blocker or an up-to-date endpoint security product could block infection attempts, and stop the attack in cases where the malware breaks through the network's defenses.
+Furthermore, proactive protection installed on the host, such as an exploit blocker or an up-to-date endpoint security product, could block infection attempts and stop the attack in cases where the malware breaks through the network's defenses.

 News about a "kill switch" feature in the ransomware came out.
-It was noticed, by an independent researcher, that the malware made an HTTP request that was supposed to fail before moving onto the encryption routine.
+An independent researcher noticed that the malware made an HTTP request that was supposed to fail before moving on to the encryption routine.
 Since the domain was previously unregistered, all requests were failing, consequently enabling the ransomware to encrypt files.
-After registering the requested domain the researchers were able to redirect requests to replying servers and stop the (first variant of the) ransomworm's propagation.
+After registering the requested domain, the researchers were able to redirect requests to replying servers and stop the (first variant of the) ransomworm's propagation.

-In the UK many National Health Service sites suffered due to the malware exploiting a vulnerability in older Windows operating systems where no update was available.
-The update was available for Microsoft customers with these operating systems and customers who were paying for extended support since March 2017.
+In the UK, many National Health Service sites suffered due to the malware exploiting a vulnerability in older Windows operating systems where no update was available.
+The update was available for Microsoft customers with these operating systems and customers who had been paying for extended support since March 2017.
 On May 12, at the peak of the outbreak, Microsoft decided to make the same update available to all affected users, including those with out-of-support OS.

 It did not take long for other variants to show up.
-New versions appeared that patched the previous domain and versions without the kill switch were released.
+New versions appeared that patched the previous domain, and versions without the kill switch were released.
 It was made evident once more that exploiting vulnerabilities (not necessarily zero-days) can have a huge impact on normal business operation.

 These fast responses by cybercriminals show that combating malware is no easy task.
-They strike quickly and are highly adaptive.
+Cybercriminals strike quickly and are highly adaptive.

-ESET detected and blocked attempts to exploit this Windows vulnerability as far back as 25 April, 2017 - and thus protected its customers before the malicious payload, WannaCryptor, was even created.
+ESET detected and blocked attempts to exploit this Windows vulnerability as far back as April 25, 2017-and thus protected its customers before the malicious payload WannaCryptor was even created.